Coyotes vs. Avalanche: Betting Trends, Odds, Advanced Stats

 Coyotes Advanced Stats

-- In its past 10 contests, Arizona has hit the over three times.
+- Arizona has hit the over twice in its past 10 games.

-- The Coyotes have averaged a total of 6.5 combined goals in their last 10 games, identical to this game's over/under.
+- The Coyotes and their opponents have combined to score an average of 6.5 goals over their last 10 games, the same as the over/under listed in this matchup.

-- In the last 10 games, Coyotes' games average 10.3 goals, 2.8 goals higher than their season-long per-game average.
+- Over their past 10 games, Coyotes' game goal totals average 7.4 goals, 2.0 goals higher per game than their season-long game scoring average.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.